kolide/fleet/tools/osquery/README.md

 ### Generating a osqueryd core file

+The docker containers are configured to allow core files to be generated if osqueryd crashes for some reason.
+You can attach to the container hosting the errant osqueryd instance, install gdb and use it to read the core file to find out where the crash occurred.
+The other scenario where you might find a core dump useful is if osqueryd stops responding.
+In this case you can generate a core dump using the following instructions.

 1. Open a shell session on a container
 ```
 docker exec -t -i <container id> /bin/bash